A Geometric Analysis of Small-sized Language Model Hallucinations: Methodology

 \section{Methodology}

 We now describe the framework used to analyse response variability and hallucination behaviour.
-Our approach is organised around three complementary components.
-First, we describe how the dataset is generated (see also Section~\ref{sec:appendix}).
-Second, we perform a structural analysis of embedded responses to characterise geometric and distributional differences between genuine and hallucinated outputs.
-Third, we leverage this structure to define a supervised label-propagation scheme that extends small sets of annotated responses to larger collections without additional supervision.
+Our approach is organised around three complementary components: (i) the \socrates dataset (see also Appendix~\ref{sec:ap-dataset}); (ii) the \aporia framework---a structural analysis of the embedded responses---which characterises geometric and distributional differences between genuine and hallucinated outputs; and (iii) the \aporialp label propagator, which extends annotations from a small set of responses to much larger collections without additional supervision.